Binary upgrade

 Phase 1: Config validation

-The current binary re-executes itself with -t and the config file.
-If validation fails, the upgrade is aborted.
-The old process keeps serving traffic.
+The running process executes the same binary path it was started with, using -t and the current config file.
+After the install in the quick start, that path points to the new binary, so the check validates the binary that will take over.
+If validation fails, the upgrade is aborted and the old process keeps serving traffic.
 An error banner appears in the logs:

 !!!
 BINARY UPGRADE ABORTED - SHUTDOWN CANCELLED !!!